 - It has gray-green stalks that are up to 2 meters in height.

-- The leaves are wide, long, have rough edges, and are attached to the stalks.
+- The leaves are broad, long, have rough edges, and are attached to the stalks.

-- The color of the leaves is light green, but they may have a red-violet or dark green hue.
+- The leaves are light green, but they may have a red-violet or dark green hue.

 - The spikelets bear a single flower, a panicle up to 30 cm long.